Rock Island-Milan school board picks $14.7 million option for new pool

 Rock Island-Milan CFO Jennifer Barton presented final pool renovation options during Tuesday's school board meeting, highlighting pros and cons of each.

-According to the presentation, the district formed a committee in July 2023 to determine pool facility needs.
-This included Rock Island-Milan administration, staff, board members, parents and partnering firm Legat Architects.
+According to the presentation, the district formed a committee in July to determine pool facility needs.
+This included RIMSD administration, staff, board members, parents and partnering firm Legat Architects.

-After sending out additional student and staff surveys, the pool committee finalized two options.
+After gathering input via surveying and other forums, the pool committee decided to bring Options 1 and 2 before the board on Tuesday.

-Option 1 proposed to repair Rocky's current six-lane pool, renovate the locker rooms and add a diving well with warm-up lanes.
-Rowe introduced a failed motion to amend this option without including the warm-up lanes.
+Option 1 — the more budget-friendly route, with a cost estimate of $9.25 million — proposed repairing Rocky's current six-lane pool and adding a diving well with warm-up lanes.
+This option also included renovations to the existing locker rooms.

-To view board members' discussion in full, watch Tuesday's meeting livestream on the "Rock Island - Milan School District #41" YouTube channel.
+Rowe motioned to amend Option 1 suggesting to take out the warm-up lanes.

+The motion failed 5-2, with Margie Mejia-Caraballo voting with Rowe for the amended proposal.

+The survey included additional questions, like how often students would want to participate in a swimming unit and interest in lifeguard training.

+Many parents, stakeholders and school board members support the idea to bring swimming back into Rocky's P.E. curriculum, citing community and student safety benefits.

-In her presentation, Barton also shared possible project funding options — though she recommends using bonds regardless of how the board moves forward.
+In her presentation, Barton also shared possible project funding options — though she recommended using bonds regardless of how the board moved forward.

-Other funding streams could include cash reserve abatement, school district grants and fundraising, among other methods.
+Revenue from Rock Island County's 1% sales tax — which helped fund the district's new, $8.3 million administration center — is currently bonded at a maximum of 80% for 20 years.

+The district has $5,000,000 in cash reserves to use for the pool project, though Option 2 would require an additional $9.75 million.

+Rock Island-Milan's cash reserve balance is estimated to total $35,000,000, which the district would not use up building the new pool.

+Aside from cash reserve abatement, Rock Island-Milan could also explore additional bonding, fundraising and grant opportunities to finance the new pool.

-Construction to Rocky's new pool is estimated to begin in September of 2024, pending Illinois Department of Public Health approval, and is tentatively projected to wrap up by January of 2026.
+Construction to Rocky's new pool is estimated to begin in September, 2024, pending Illinois Department of Public Health approval, and is tentatively projected to wrap up by January, 2026.

 This long-awaited project will come before the Rock Island-Milan school board for official approval on Tuesday, Sept.
 26.